-Nature and Purpose of Organization Grey Bruce Health Services (the Hospital) is incorporated without share capital under the laws of Ontario.
-Grey Bruce Health Services is principally involved in providing health services to the Villages of Lion's Head and Markdale, the Towns of Meaford, Wiarton and Southampton, the City of Owen Sound and surrounding areas.
+Nature and Purpose of Organization Brightshores Health System (the Hospital) is incorporated without share capital under the laws of Ontario.
+Brightshores Health System is principally involved in providing health services to the Villages of Lion's Head and Markdale, the Towns of Meaford, Wiarton and Southampton, the City of Owen Sound and surrounding areas.
 The Hospital is a registered charity under the Income Tax Act and, accordingly, is exempt from income taxes, provided certain requirements of the Income Tax Act are met.
+The Hospital changed their legal name from Grey Bruce Health Services, to Brightshores Health System in the year.
 Basis of Presentation The financial statements of the Hospital have been prepared in accordance with Canadian public sector accounting standards for government not-for-profit organizations, including the 4200 series of standards, as issued by the Public Sector Accounting Board.
 The Hospital Foundations referred to in the notes, are separate entities whose financial information is reported separately from the Hospital.
-Cash and Investments Cash and investments include cash on hand, deposits with banks and other highly liquid investments recorded at fair market value.
-Inventories Inventories are valued at the lower of cost and net realizable
+Cash and Investments Cash and investments include cash on hand, deposits with banks and other highly liquid investments recorded at fair market

-Inventories Inventories are valued at the lower of cost and net realizable value.
+- and other highly liquid investments recorded at fair market value.InventoriesInventories are valued at the lower of cost and net realizable - value.
 Warehouse inventory is determined on an average cost basis.
 All other inventory items are valued on a first-in, first-out basis.
-Inventory consists of medical and general supplies that are used in the Hospital's operations.

-Capital Assets Purchased capital assets are recorded at cost less accumulated amortization.
+Inventory consists of medical and general supplies that are used in the Hospital's operations. - Capital Assets Purchased capital assets are recorded at cost less accumulated amortization.
 Contributed capital assets are recorded at fair value at the date of contribution.
 Repairs and maintenance costs are charged to expense.
 Betterments that extend the estimated life of an asset are capitalized.
 When a capital asset no longer contributes to the Hospital's ability to provide services or the value of future economic benefits associated with the capital asset is less than its net book value, the carrying value of the capital asset is reduced to reflect the decline in the asset's value.
 Construction in progress is not amortized until construction is substantially complete and the assets are ready for use.